Prophets of doom and gloom abound, but that doesn’t mean you have to listen to them.

 From events that perform best based on spend, to products or services that have received the most interest or sales growth as a result of event participation.

-Get your boss off your back with the facts and a deep knowledge of where sales and leads are really coming from.
+Get your boss off your back with the facts and deep knowledge of where sales and leads are really coming from.

 And don’t say things like “we’ve always done this event.”